RussellRClark/Angular/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 # Hosted here:
+NB: Firebase & GitHub Pages host 'static' web sites (or applications).
+Put simply this means no server-side code like PHP or .net

 ### <a target="_blank" rel="noopener" href="https://pdtemplateanos5.firebaseapp.com/">FireBase</a>
-Firebase is the easiest to get running: redeploys on each production build (see script below)
+Firebase (really oriented to mobile apps) is the easiest hosting to get running and it has a free tier
+The project redeploys on each production build (see script below)

 ##### Install firebase tools globally
    > npm install -g firebase-tools